 - Use hand railings when you are on stairways.

 - Try not to bend over from your waist.
 It puts pressure on your head.
-Bend with your knees instead.
+Instead, keep your back straight and bend at the knees.

-Ask your provider when you may begin driving and return to having sex.
+Ask your provider when you can begin driving and return to having sex.

 Keep the incision clean and dry: